Villa Winternitz and Architect Adolf Loos

 First and Second floor of Villa Winternitz

 The first floor consists of the couple’s and children’s bedrooms, a walk-in wardrobe, bathroom and a guest room.
-The rooms were small (their function is for sleeping) so that there was room for a large balcony accessible from each of the rooms.
+The rooms are small (their function is for sleeping) so that there was room for a large balcony accessible from each of the rooms.

 On the second floor there are two small rooms and another terrace.
 This part of the house was intended for the servants.
 These days it is an exhibition space where you can learn more about the villa and the family.